Self-consistent conversion of a viscous fluid to particles: Massless two-component system

 Linearized transport results correspond to the Navier-Stokes limit where the system relaxed to a solution dictated by gradients of hydrodynamic variables.
 For expanding systems, such as those in heavy-ion collisions, relaxation to local equilibrium has to compete with dilution and cooling, therefore it is important to check how well the limit applies when local equilibrium is no longer a static fixed point in time.

-A convenient test scenario is a massless system undergoing boost-invariant 0+1D Bjorken expansion\cite{boost_invariance} with homogeneous and isotropic transverse directions ($x,y$), just like in Ref.~\cite{isvstr0} but with a two-component $A+B$ mixture.
+A convenient test scenario is a massless system undergoing boost-invariant 0+1D Bjorken expansion \footnote{ By longitudinal boost invariance we mean that the state of the system at each point in spacetime with $t>0$, coordinate rapidity $\eta \ne 0$ can be obtained from the state on the $\eta = 0$ sheet via Lorentz boost along the $z$ direction. } with homogeneous and isotropic transverse directions ($x,y$), just like in Ref.~\cite{isvstr0} but with a two-component $A+B$ mixture.
 The system starts out at longitudinal proper time $\tau \equiv \sqrt{t^2 - z^2} = \tau_0$ in local thermal equilibrium but due to expansion dissipative corrections quickly develop and can be easily quantified using the partial shear stresses of the two species.
 Due to scaling of the transport solutions\cite{nonequil} the evolution only depends on the dimensionless ratio $\ttau \equiv \tau / \tau_0$ and partial inverse Knudsen numbers $K_{i(j)} \equiv \tau / \lambda_{i(j)} = \tau n_j \sigma_{ij}$, where the characteristic scale for gradients is the proper time $\tau$.
 The initial temperature $T_0$ does not play any role beyond setting the momentum scale (all momenta are proportional to $T_0$).
 As in Section~\ref{Sc:Grad_2comp}, we only include elastic two-body interactions $A+A\to A+A$, $B+B\to B+B$, and $A+B \to A+B$.
-All three cross sections are set to grow with time as $\sigma_{ij} \propto \tau^{2/3}$, which ensures\cite{scale_invariant} approximately scale invariant dynamics with $\eta_s/s \approx const$.
+All three cross sections are set to grow with time as $\sigma_{ij} \propto \tau^{2/3}$, which ensures \footnote{ In a scale invariant system all cross sections are set by the temperature, i.e., $\sigma \propto 1/T^2$.
+However, as shown in Ref.~\cite{isvstr0}, $\sigma \propto 1/T^2$ is very well approximated by $\sigma \propto \tau^{2/3}$ because for 0+1D Bjorken expansion $T\propto \tau^{-1/3}$ as long as the system is near local equilibrium. } approximately scale invariant dynamics with $\eta_s/s \approx const$.
 In such a scenario, longitudinal expansion first drives the system out of local equilibrium but at late times the system returns, asymptotically, to local equilibrium.